mjhea0/express-testing-mocha-knex/README.md

 | users/:id | PUT    | update a single user |
 | users/:id | DELETE | delete a single user |

-Init a new migration:
+Init a new knex migration:

 ```sh
 $ knex migrate:make users
 ```

-This command created a new migration file within the "src/server/db/migrations" folder.
+This command created a new migration file in the "src/server/db/migrations" folder.
 Now we can create the table along with the individual fields:

 | Field Name  | Data Type | Constraints                                 |
 |-------------|-----------|---------------------------------------------|